 - Streets will be closed along the route from 10:30 a.m. to 4 p.m.
 Parking is limited.
-Public transportation is suggested.
-See a guide to using Metro.
-Stations nearby include Smithsonian, Metro Center, Judiciary Square, Federal Triangle and L'Enfant Plaza.
+Taking public transportation is suggested.
+Stations nearby include Smithsonian, Metro Center, Judiciary Square, Federal Triangle, and L'Enfant Plaza.

 - Bring food and water or expect to wait in line.

 - Dress appropriately and wear comfortable shoes.